Applying generalized variational principles to excited-state-specific complete active space self-consistent field theory: Results and Discussion

 \subsection{MgO}

 \definecolor{Gray}{gray}{0.9}

 As our third and final example, we use the GVP to find SS-CASSCF energy stationary points corresponding to each of the eight lowest ${}^1$A$_1$ CASCI roots in MgO at a bond length of $1.8$ \text{\AA} and with an (8o, 8e) active space.
 The excited states in MgO present a challenging array of multi-reference and charge transfer character, \cite{MgO-1,MgO-2,MgO-3} as can be seen from an inspection of Table \ref{tab:MgO_wfchar} and Figures \ref{fig:MgO_natorbocc} and \ref{fig:MgO_LDAorbs}.
-Some states exhibit both behaviors at once, such as the CT2 state, which is a doubly-excited, double-charge-transfer state in which the most prominent electron configuration accounts for less than half the wavefunction.
+Some states exhibit both behaviors at once, such as the CT2 state, which is a doubly-excited, double-charge-transfer state in which the most prominent electron configuration accounts for less than half the wave function.
 SS-CASSCF is an especially appropriate theory in this setting, being able to deal with both the strong post-CT orbital relaxation and the multi-reference character that so often comes along with double excitations.
 Previous work with state-averaged CASSCF has investigated the lowest excited state in MgO, \cite{MgO-SA} and in principle dynamic weighting \cite{dynamicSA} may be able to help in making predictions about the others, but the mix of neutral and ionic character in these states makes standard state averaging hard to recommend, and if one wishes to take dynamic weighting to its limit, one is really asking for SS-CASSCF.
-However, even when SS-CASSCF is the goal, the method of optimization matters a great deal, with a previous study showing that simple root selection fails to converge to the initially targeted state in state-specific optimizations of all seven of the lowest ${}^1$A$_1$ excited states. \cite{2step} Using a careful analysis based on NOCI overlaps, we find that, while the W$\Gamma$ optimization method is more effective, it still fails to locate an appropriate stationary point for three of these seven excited states.
+However, even when SS-CASSCF is the goal, the method of optimization matters a great deal, with a previous study showing that simple root selection fails to converge to the initially targeted state in state-specific optimizations of all seven of the lowest ${}^1$A$_1$ excited states. \cite{2step} Similarly, we find that a shifting-weight SA-CASSCF approach struggles with root flipping in some of these states, as shown in Table \ref{tab:sa_mgo_attempts}.
+Using a careful analysis based on NOCI overlaps, we find that, while the W$\Gamma$ optimization method is more effective, it still fails to locate an appropriate stationary point for three of these seven excited states.
 By adding the GVP approach to our toolbox, however, we are able to find good energy stationary points for the ground state and all seven excited states.